Thormund A. Miller and Walter Mintz Professor of Economics

 Kimberly Clausing is the Thormund A. Miller and Walter Mintz Professor of Economics at Reed College.
 Her research studies the taxation of multinational firms, examining how government decisions and firm behavior interplay in an increasingly global world economy.
 Professor Clausing has received two Fulbright Research awards, supporting research in Belgium (1999-2000) and Cyprus (2012).
 Her research has also been supported by external grants from the National Science Foundation, the Smith Richardson Foundation, the International Centre for Tax and Development, and the U.S. Bureau of Economic Analysis.
-She has worked on related policy research with the Hamilton Project, the Brookings Institution, the Tax Policy Center, and the Washington Center for Equitable Growth.
+She has worked on related policy research with the International Monetary Fund, the Hamilton Project, the Brookings Institution, the Tax Policy Center, and the Washington Center for Equitable Growth.

 Professor Clausing received her B.A. from Carleton College in 1991 and her Ph.D. from Harvard University in 1996.
 During 1994 to 1995, she served at the Council of Economic Advisers as a staff economist specializing in international economic policy.
 From 1999 to 2000, she was based at the Centre for European Policy Studies in Brussels, Belgium.
 During 2006 to 2007, Professor Clausing served as an Associate Professor of Economics at Wellesley College.
 In 2012, she was based at the University of Cyprus and Eastern Mediterranean University.
 Presently, she teaches international trade, international finance, and public finance at Reed College.